 In Q1 2021, we repaid an aggregate of \$30.0 million under the Incremental Term Loan.
 During Q1 2020, we made the scheduled quarterly principal repayment of \$0.875 million under the Initial Term Loan, and also prepaid an aggregate of \$60.0 million under the Incremental Term Loan.
 This prepayment was first applied to the Q1 2020 and all remaining scheduled quarterly principal repayments of the Incremental Term Loan prior to maturity, and thereafter to remaining principal amounts outstanding thereunder.
-This prepayment also reduced the ECF Amount due in Q2 2020 to \$47.0 million.
-On April 27, 2020, we prepaid \$47.0 million under the Initial Term Loan.
-This prepayment was first applied to the scheduled quarterly principal repayment for Q2 2020 and all remaining scheduled quarterly principal repayments of the Initial Term Loan.
-This prepayment was first applied to the scheduled quarterly principal repayment for Q2 2020 and all remaining scheduled quarterly principal repayments of the Initial Term Loan.
-This prepayment was first applied to the scheduled quarterly principal repayment for Q2 2020 and all remaining scheduled quarterly principal repayments of the Initial Term Loan prior to maturity, and thereafter to remaining principal amounts outstanding thereunder.
-This prepayment satisfied the remainder of our obligations with respect to the ECF Amount.
+This prepayment was first applied to the scheduled quarterly principal repayment was first applied to the S47.0 million under the Initial Term Loan.
+This prepayment was first applied to the scheduled quarterly principal repayment for Q2 2020 and all remaining scheduled quarterly principal repayments of the Initial Term Loan prior to maturity, and thereafter to remaining scheduled quarterly principal repayments of the Initial Term Loan prior to maturity, and thereafter to remaining principal amounts outstanding thereunder of our obligations with respect to the ECF Amount.
 We prepaid an additional \$14.0 million under the Term Loans in June 2020 (\$1.5 million under the Initial Term Loan and \$12.5 million under the Incremental Term Loan).
 No further repayments were required or made during 2020.